 Tiger muskies are a crossbreed of northern pike with muskellunge.
 Bluewater Lake currently supports a high-density population of tiger muskies.
 Above average catch rates at this lake for most of the summer are common.
-The minimum length limit is 40 inches for tiger muskie.
-The daily bag limit and possession limit are the same: one (1) tiger muskie 40 inches or longer.

 Leave No Trace.
 Keep New Mexico Beautiful.